 They are as follows:

-You are familiar with the endpoints, now you need to understand how to create an HTTP call, which always starts with your domain URL, example: myxyzdomain.com and is followed by one of the base routes mentioned in above table.
+You are familiar with the endpoints, now you need to understand how to create an HTTP call, which always starts with your domain URL, for example myxyzdomain.com, and is followed by one of the base routes mentioned in the above table.

 REST API Authentication

-There are two type of functions in API which can be done without authentication, while others need authentication.
+There are two types of functions in API that can be done without authentication, while others need authentication.

 In WordPress REST API authentication can be done through any of the three methods depending on the purpose.